-What are the Best Fabrics for Lingerie?
+Selecting the Best Fabrics for Lingerie

 If you’ve ever worn a polyester t-shirt on a hot day, then you definitely know what we’re talking about.
 When you first put the shirt on in the morning it feels the same pretty much as any fabric.
 But when you walk out in the sun… Wow, big difference!
 That’s what it’s like wearing a polyester bra.
 It might be well-fitted, comfortable and all that.
-But when heat and sweat is involved, then it’s a whole different story.
+But when heat and sweat is involved, then it can be whole different story.
 The best fabrics for lingerie will be absorbent as well as soft and won’t leave your skin damp and clammy.
 But that can be a hard combo to find when you’re also trying to design something unique and sexy.

 Natural Fabrics in Lingerie

 A natural fabric typically has good moisture absorption.
 But the downside is that once it absorbs the moisture, then it tends to hold it and is much slower to dry.
 Cotton underwear, for example, will have a far longer dry time than a polyester or nylon underwear fabric.
 Again, there’s a trade-off here.
 The synthetic might cause you to sweat more, but the cotton will hold the moisture longer.